 Participants are eligible to receive grants of PSUs, entitling the holder to receive one Share for each PSU, subject to the achievement or attainment of specific performance criteria ("Performance Criteria") within a specific period ("Performance Cycle").
 The number of PSUs and the Performance Criteria which must be satisfied in order for the PSUs to vest and the Performance Cycle in respect of such PSUs shall be specified in the applicable award agreement.
-The Board believes the granting of the PSUs incentivizes the attainment of specific goals which support the overall strategies of the Corporation and creates a sense of ownership and an alignment of the recipients' interests with those of the
+The Board believes the granting of the PSUs incentivizes the attainment of specific goals which support the overall strategies of the Corporation and creates a sense of ownership and an alignment of the recipients' interests with those of the Shareholders.

-Shareholders.
 The granting of PSUs is intended to reward those Participants who are responsible for the management and growth of the Corporation and to encourage such executives to develop a long-term vision for the Corporation to operate in a manner to maximize Shareholder value.
 By using vesting periods for PSUs in addition to other restrictions, this compensation element is also designed to support long-term retention of valuable Participants as well as provide an incentive for the achievement of specific milestones, if applicable.

-During the year ended August 31, 2023, the Board granted 148,134 PSUs under the Corporation's Omnibus Plan.
-As of the date of this Circular, there were 148,134 PSUs outstanding.
+As of the date of this Circular, there were 75,522 PSUs outstanding.